Exawind/wind-utils/doc/manual/source/user/abl_mesh.rst

 =========================================

 The ``abl_mesh`` executable can be used to generate structured mesh with HEX-8 elements in Exodus-II format.
-The interface is similar to OpenFOAM's ``blockMesh`` utility and can be used to generate simple meshes for ABL simulations on flat terrain without resorting to commercial mesh generation software, e.g., Pointwise.
+It can generate meshes from scratch or convert from other formats to Exodus-II format.

 Command line invocation
 -----------------------